-The Minority Student Association of the Allied Health Sciences at UTHSC
+The Minority Student Association of the Allied Health Sciences at UTHSC -

+(Inactive as of Fall 2013).
 The Minority Student Association of Allied Health Sciences is a group of students interested in promoting cultural awareness in the College of Allied Health at UTHSC.
 The association also serves as a network of support and fellowship for all minority students.
 Membership is open to any interested College of Allied Health Sciences student.
 Faculty and staff members in the College of Allied Health are also invited to participate in activities and functions of the association.
 For more information, contact the faculty advisors listed above.